 Condition 4: Your home may be too expensive

 This condition is certainly understandable, as not every agent can afford every home, but it sure would be helpful to say this in the radio commercial.
 The Tennessee Real Estate Commission (TREC) states, “The mission of the Tennessee Real Estate Commission is to protect the public through establishment and administration of minimum requirements for candidates and licensees, effective professional education of licensees and enforcement of professional conduct.”
-The agent’s claim, without additional clarification, seems to contradict TREC’s mission statement.
+The agent’s claim, without additional clarification, seems to contradict TREC’s mission statement, so it seems a little shady at best.

 Condition 5: Seller agrees to pay an 8% commission on the sale